jupyterhub/jupyterhub/docs/source/getting-started.md

 external service, you need to provide it an API token.
 In the case of `cull_idle_servers`, it is passed as the environment variable called `JPY_API_TOKEN`.

 Currently there are two ways of registering that token with JupyterHub.
-The first on is to use the `jupyterhub` command to generate a token for a specific hub user:
+The first one is to use the `jupyterhub` command to generate a token for a specific hub user:

 ```